alanmitchell/mini-monitor/docs/source/software.rst

 System and the entire Mini-Monitor software application.
 This image is based on the Raspbian Buster Lite image.
 You can download a zipped version of this image from the link below.
-The file is about 1 GB in size so will take some time to download.
+The file is about 1.4 GB in size so will take some time to download.

-`Mini-Monitor SD Card Image (1.1 GB) <http://analysisnorth.com/mini_monitor/mini_monitor_sd_2019-09-22.zip>`_
+`Mini-Monitor SD Card Image (1.4 GB), version 3.1 <http://analysisnorth.com/mini_monitor/mini_monitor_sd_2020-03-06.zip>`_

 Use the `instructions
 here <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
-under the "Writing an image to the SD card" heading to write the image to an 8 GB micro-SD card.
+under the "Writing an image to the SD card" heading to write the image to an 8 GB or greater micro-SD card.

 GUI Configuration Program
 ----------------------------